FISH / new pets

 Substrate and decor

-- Layer the bottom of the tank with two to three inches of aquarium gravel.
+- Layer the bottom of the tank with 2 to 3 inches (5-8 cm) of aquarium gravel.
 (That’s about 1 ½ pounds of gravel per gallon of water.)
 Rinse the gravel in clean water before putting it in your frogs’ home.

 - Thinness or decreased appetite